Fat Bike Buyers' Guide 2021

 We tend to use the 150x 15mm front wheel thru axle.
 You’ll need to make sure your current fork fits that or have a look at our rigid carbon fat bike fork.
 Rear-axle width we offer various widths and options of thru and quick release axles.
 Make sure you pick the correct model for your frame, and if you need help, please contact us.

-Pick a fat bike fork
+How to Pick up a fat bike fork

 Fat bikes tend to come with a rigid fork or a suspension fork.
 Rigid forks haven’t disappeared from fat bikes in the same way as they have with standard mountain bikes for two main reasons.
 The first is that with the inherent suspension supplied by the tires, a lot of people don’t see the need for a suspension.
 The second reason carries on from this, in that a suspension fork will add extra weight when you perhaps don’t need it.